 Make today a cozy PJ day, and stay inside as long as you can.
 This is a great way to have some Christmas Self Care!

 Day Twenty-One: Get out and find that Holiday Spirit

 Get outside and find that holiday cheer.

 There are so many fun activities to do during this time of year, including going on a sleigh ride, driving down a street decked with Christmas lights, caroling, or even snowboarding.

 Day Twenty-Two: Wanna build a snowman?

-I don’t care how old you are, building a snowman or playing in the fresh fallen snow is a MUST when it comes to winter time.
+I don’t care how old you are, building a snowman or playing in the freshly fallen snow is a MUST when it comes to wintertime.

 Get outside and have some fun!